hhd-dev/hwinfo/firmware/readme.md

 ```

 Find the file in the Windows driver pack of your device and place `/usr/lib/firmware` (no subdir) and you should be good to go.
 Bazzite has a read-only `/usr/lib/firmware` dir but contains symlinks, so place the files in `/usr/local/firmware` instead (you need to make that directory `sudo mkdir -p /usr/lib/firmware`).
 If your device is not in the list above, `aw87xxx_acf.bin` is provided as a fallback name.

+## Cirrus
+Cirrus is good at upstreaming firmware, so this is somewhat of a staging area.
+Place the files in `cirrus` under `/usr/lib/firmware/cirrus`.